veereshhalagegowda/platformDocumentation/1.0.0/Components/Layouts/Grid-list.md

 - Drag and drop a grid tile component inside a grid list.
 It contains attribute such as colspan,rowspan,ngfor and label.
 **colspan**-Allows a single table cell to span the width of more than one cell or column.
 So in this case give colspan=1
   **rowspan**-Allows a single table cell to span the height of more than one cell or row.
 Give rowspan=1
  **Label**-This attribute contains the data of the cell that will be stored inside the row.Which will be displayed as a list item.
-**[*ngFor]**-This attribute is used to iterate through the list item which is stored in the object.
+**ngFor** This attribute is used to iterate through the list item which is stored in the object.
 It will iterate through each item and display that data.
 ```sh
 Displaylist.html file
 <mat-grid-list cols="2" rowHeight="100px">